trevino200/Mastering-Kubernetes/README.md

-# Mastering Kubernetes..."The Hard Way"
+# Mastering Kubernetes for Cloud Native Security

 this lab Mastering Kubernetes will enable you to deploy a Kubernetes High Availabity cluster from the ground up.
 This is based on Kelsey Hightower book on installing Kubernetes the hard way and it is the best approach to truly understand and learn to troubleshoot Kubernetes.
 Kelsey showed how to install a HA cluster on GCP and in this lab, I will guide you on how to install on your laptop using virtual box running Ubuntu.